open-craft/edx-analytics-devstack/README.md

 Access it at http://192.168.33.11:9999/

 Notes:
-* The data-api must be running for the dashboard to be fully functional.
+* The data-api and the LMS must both be running for the dashboard to be fully functional.
 * If you get timing errors during the OAuth login, run `sudo ntpdate -s time.nist.gov` on both devstacks to fix their clocks.